Buan County: History

+Proto–Three Kingdoms period

 During the Samhan Period Buan County was called Mahan, and it was also called Jiban statelets among the 54 Mahan statelets.

+Three Kingdoms period

-During the Beakjae Period there were two small localities: Gaehwa and Heunlyangmae.
-In B.C 757(16th year of King Gyeongdeok's regime), after Silla united the three kingdoms, Gyehwa was renamed as Buryeong (sometimes called Gyebal) and was a part of Gobu.
+During the Beakjae Period, there were two small localities: Gaehwa and Heunlyangmae.
+In B.C 757 (16th year of King Gyeongdeok's regime), after Silla united the three kingdoms, Gyehwa was renamed as Buryeong (sometimes called Gyebal) and was a part of Gobu.
 Honliang was renamed as Hee-an and was also a part of Gobu.

+Goryeo

 During the Goryeo period, the county was called Boan-hyeon and was also nicknamed as Namju.
 In late Goryeo, during King U's regime, there were local governors were posted to Buryeong-hyeon and Boan-hyeon.

+Joseon

-During the 14th and 16th year of king Taejong's reign, the two localities Buryeong-hyeon and Boan-hyeon were merged and separated several times.
-Then in December 1416, the two localities were merged and was named Buan, the "bu" coming from Buryeong and the "an" coming from Boan.
+During the 14th and 16th years of King Taejong's reign, the two localities Buryeong-hyeon and Boan-hyeon were merged and separated several times.
+In December 1416, the two localities were merged and named Buan, the "bu" coming from Buryeong and the "an" coming from Boan.
 The following year a locality named Heungdeokjin was made a part of Buan and was renamed as Buanjin.
 A high-level civil servant named the Byeongmasa ruled over the county.
 In 1423 (5th year of King Sejong's regime), the ruler was changed from Cheomjeoljesa to Hyeongam.
-Locality Buan was changed into Boan County in 1895 (32nd year of King Gojong's regime), when several different terms representing localities (bu, mok, gun, and hyeon) were unified to a single therm - gun(county).
-In 1914, during the Japanese occupation, the administrative district was changed: Wido become a part of Yeonggwang County(South Jeolla Province), and Biando was annexed to Gunsan City.
+Locality Buan was changed into Boan County in 1895 (32nd year of King Gojong's regime), when several different terms representing localities (bu, mok, gun, and hyeon) were unified to a single term - gun(county).
+In 1914, during the Japanese occupation, the administrative district was changed: Wido became a part of Yeonggwang County(South Jeolla Province), and Biando was annexed to Gunsan City.
 Baeksan, Geoma, and Deoklim of Gobu County were annexed to Buan County.

 In 1943 Byreong-myeon was upgraded into Buan-eup.